mbentley/docker-omada-controller/external_mongodb/README.md

     * Update the UID/GID to match what you run your controller as - this example uses the defaults
     * Take note of the overridden CMD - we need to set the path to where the existing persistent data lives

+    > [!NOTE]
-    **Note**: this uses `mongo:3` because you otherwise have to perform an upgrade which is currently outside of the scope of this guide.
+    > This uses `mongo:3` because you otherwise have to perform an upgrade which is currently outside of the scope of this guide.

     ```bash
     docker run -d \